$H\to \gamma\gamma$ to all orders in $\alpha_s$ in the large-$\beta_0$ limit of QCD: Results

-which is about three times smaller than the contribution from the partial $\alpha_s^4$ correction calculated in Ref.~\cite{Sturm:2014nva}, which amounted to mere 0.04\textperthousand~of the total decay width.
+which is about as large as the contribution from the partial $\alpha_s^4$ correction calculated in Ref.~\cite{Sturm:2014nva}, which amounted to mere 0.02\textperthousand~of the total decay width.
 (For this estimate we have added the LO $W$ contribution and top-mass corrections in the 1- and 2-loop QCD results --- see, e.g., the expressions given in Ref.~\cite{Maierhofer:2012vv}.)
+If significantly lower renormalization scales are used one finds, for $\mu=m_H/2$ for example,

-This clearly indicates that the QCD contributions are under very good control here, with an uncertainty from the truncation which is about 10 times smaller than the uncertainty arising parametrically from the value of $\alpha_s$ itself, for example, and much smaller than the uncertainty from $m_H$ which amounts to about $0.04$~keV.
+which is, at this scale, 2.5 times smaller than the (partial) $\alpha_s^4$ correction.
+In all cases, we find that the $\mathcal{O}(\alpha_s^5)$ correction is at most as large as the $\mathcal{O}(\alpha_s^4)$ contribution, which means that estimating the truncation error from the last included term is safe.
+This clearly indicates that the QCD contributions are under very good control here, with an uncertainty from the truncation which is an order of magnitude smaller than the uncertainty arising parametrically from the value of $\alpha_s$ itself, for example, and much smaller than the uncertainty from $m_H$ which amounts to about $0.04$~keV.